PeteSavarese/xf2-gmcore-interfacer/README.md

 # xf2-gmcore-interfacer

+Please refer to my [GMCore GMod repo](../gmcore-ttt) for my notes.
+This is an extension of gmcore-ttt with 10 years of major iterations being performed.
+I am proud of where the GMCore XF is, and my full notes are shared in my GMod repo.

 The XenForo web frontend for GMCore, a Garry's Mod community platform with game servers, forum, and Discord.

 This repo is the forum half.
 It bundles: